gujianjie/Books/README.md

 * **Public Key** should be RSA2048 format.
 The **Public Exponent** is fixed as 0x10001.
 * The **Certificate Effective Date** should be the date when the certificate is generated.
 The **Certificate Expiration Date** could be defined, but might not be checked in the ECUs.
 * The **Certifcate Extensions** should not be used.
-* The **Certificate Authority Reference** and The **Cerfiticate Holder Reference** use the data structure in the following table.
-The data element will be further detailized and extended.
+* The **Certificate Authority Reference** and The **Certificate Holder Reference** use the data structure in the following table.
+The data lenth is limited at 16 bytes.
+The data element could be further detailized and extended.
 Ojbect Id is currently not defined and checked.
+RootCVC is a self-signed certificate, so the Certificate Authority Reference and Certificate Holder Reference of RootCVC has the same value.

 ![](/assets/CertificateReference.png)

 * The **Discretionary Data** in the **Certificate Holder Authorization Template** should only occupy 1 byte.
 The definiton of role and access right difinition should be compatible with the following table:

 ![](/assets/DiscretionaryData_Role_AccessRight.png)

+* **Certificate Validation Process**